A Lamperti-type representation of continuous-state branching processes with immigration: The generalized Lamperti transformation as an initial value problem

 \section{The generalized Lamperti transformation as an initial value problem}

-Let $\paren{f,g}$ be an admissible breadth-first pair, meaning that $f$ and $g$ are \cadlag\ functions with $g$ increasing, $f$ without negative jumps and $\imf{f}{0}+\imf{g}{0}\geq 0$.
-We begin by studying the existence of a nonnegative \cadlag\ function $h$ which satisfies a priori there might be many solutions.
+Let $ ( f,g )$ be an admissible breadth-first pair, meaning that $f$ and $g$ are c\`adl\`ag functions with $g$ increasing, $f$ without negative jumps and ${f ( 0 )}+{g ( 0 )}\geq0$.
+We begin by studying the existence of a nonnegative c\`adl\`ag function $h$ which satisfies